Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 Plans along the corridor include $136 million planned for commercial development.
 This investment will expand on our already vibrant and connected business environment.

-Nearly $858 million is planned for public and institutional development along the Green Line.
-This investment will connect residents with more parks, walking and biking paths, public facilities, and more.
+Nearly $858 million is planned for schools, churches, and other community spaces and amenities along the Green Line.
+That investment will connect residents with parks, walking and biking paths, public facilities, and more. public and institutional development along the Green Line.

 Briefcase